railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

 just as effective for sales.
 That gives you the profitability (sales - costs) of different departments.

-.. note::  Representation by unique product range
+.. note::  Representation by Unique Product Range

 	This analytic representation by department and by product range is usually used by trading companies and industries.